Have you been searching for interesting WordPress stats and facts?

 3. Twitter was embedded on WordPress.com sites over 200,000 times last month.
 (WordPress.com)

 4. Youtube was embedded on WordPress.com sites over 2 million times in December 2018 and Flickr was embedded over 3 million times the same month.
 (WordPress.com)

 5. The famous ‘W’ WordPress logo was designed by Jason Santa Maria in 2005.
 (WordPress)

 6. Christine Selleck Tremoulet, a prolific blogger and friend of WordPress co-founder Mullenweg, suggested the name WordPress.
 (Wikipedia)

 7. Wednesday is the most popular day for downloading WordPress, while Sunday is the least popular day.
 (WPCentral)

 8. WordPress can be installed in 5 minutes or less.
 (WordPress)

 9. 83.5% of WordPress websites use Google Analytics.
+Check out this article on best WordPress analytics plugins.
 (Websitebuilder)

 10. WordPress has built-in multisite feature which is hidden by default.
 It allows you to create a network of websites using the same WordPress installation.
+Check out this article on best plugins for WordPress multisite networks.
 (WPBeginner)

 Fun WordPress Stats and Facts